awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

 1. If you are using an S3 bucket of your own in your Systems Manager operations, do the following:

-   In the second `Statement` element, replace **AWSDOC\-EXAMPLE\-BUCKET** with the name of an S3 bucket in your account\.
+   In the second `Statement` element, replace **DOC\-EXAMPLE\-BUCKET** with the name of an S3 bucket in your account\.
 You will use this bucket for your Systems Manager operations\.
 It provides permission for objects in the bucket, using `"arn:aws:s3:::my-bucket-name/*"` as the resource\.
 For more information about providing permissions for buckets or objects in buckets, see the topic [Specifying Permissions in a Policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-with-s3-actions.html) in the *Amazon Simple Storage Service Developer Guide* and the AWS blog post [IAM Policies and Bucket Policies and ACLs\!
 Oh, My\! \(Controlling Access to S3 Resources\)](http://aws.amazon.com/blogs/security/iam-policies-and-bucket-policies-and-acls-oh-my-controlling-access-to-s3-resources/)\.
 **Note**
 If you use more than one bucket, provide the ARN for each one\.
 For example, for permissions on buckets:

    ```
    "Resource": [
-   "arn:aws:s3:::AWSDOC-EXAMPLE-BUCKET1/*",
+   "arn:aws:s3:::DOC-EXAMPLE-BUCKET1/*",
-   "arn:aws:s3:::AWSDOC-EXAMPLE-BUCKET2/*"
+   "arn:aws:s3:::DOC-EXAMPLE-BUCKET2/*"
                   ]
    ```